 These physical buttons are used to route input fader strips to MIX-MINUS busses.
-Press the SET button on any channel.
-If that channel is assigned to feed an MXM bus, the corresponding MXM AS-SIGN switch and LED indicator on the fader strip will be lit (but this operation can be modified see the INVERT LEDS button on the Aux/MixMinus Tab, as described below).
+Press and hold the A/B button on any channel.
+If that channel is assigned to feed an MXM bus, the corresponding MXM ASSIGN switch and LED indicator on the fader strip will be lit (but this operation can be modified - see the INVERT LEDS button on the Aux/MixMinus Tab, as described below).
 Pressing an MXM ASSIGN switch will toggle that channel's signal into or out of the corresponding MXM bus.